Several graph sequences as solutions of a double recurrence

 At this point the desired generating function can be shown to have coefficients given by the same recursion.
 By iterating the recursion and summing the truncated geometric series, we obtain the formula given in Theorem 4.

 $\Box$

-As expected, the values for the formula for $J(4,k)$ are indeed zero at $k\in\{-1,-2,-3\}$, and so a similar neat expansion holds for $J(5,k)$.
-The process of completing the binomial, summing with the binomial formula, and then iterating the recursion and summing the geometric series will provide explicit formulas easily as long as this property holds.
+The values for the formula for $J(4,k)$ are indeed zero at $k\in\{-1,-2,-3\}$, and so a similar neat expansion holds for $J(5,k)$.
+This property holds forever (to argue this, observe the factor $1/(2t)^{n-1}$ in the expansion of $Z_n(t)$, and note that no automorphism has negative order, so that the $Z_n(t)$ have no negative order terms; this implies that the sums vanish for $-n<k<0$).
+The process of completing the binomial, summing with the binomial formula, and then iterating the recursion and summing the geometric series will thus provide explicit formulas easily.

-From the expansion of $Z_n(t)$ at the end of the previous section it is clear that the sequences $J(n,\cdot)$ will all be tidy exponential sums with at most Fibonacci-many terms, possibly fewer as overlaps occur.
-If these sums are in fact zero in just exactly the necessary domain outside of the original meaningful domain of the indices, we think that this itself would be an interesting observation on the behavior of the combinatorics of the problem.
+From the expansion of $Z_n(t)$ at the end of the previous section it is clear that the sequences $J(n,\cdot)$ will all be tidy exponential sums with number of terms given by A069999, and exponential bases themselves given by the sums of squares being counted by that sequence.
+The coefficients, then, constitute the hard part of the formulae to know in advance.